CapSylar/the-ray-tracer/README.md

 - clean API
 - optimizations:
     - cube-ray intersection
-    - children are copied around too much
+    - pre-compute the tranforms for children of groups
+    - AABB optimization

 - shapes to add
     - cones